 14.1 Stakeholder and Public Outreach

 Regional Water Board staff has held numerous meetings to update and inform key stakeholders and the public throughout the Russian River Watershed TMDL assessment and Action Plan development process.
 The outreach meetings related to this project have included both public meetings and meetings targeted to small groups of individuals and local agency representatives who were identified by Regional Water Board staff as key stakeholders in the Russian River Watershed.
 A list of the stakeholder and public meetings that have been held regarding the Pathogen TMDL and Action Plan is presented in Table 14.1.
-Meetings before the Regional Water Board are identified in bold. -.
+Meetings before the Regional Water Board are identified in bold.
+In addition to the meetings listed in Table 14.1, a public workshop and hearing before the Regional Water Board were held in 2019 resulting in the Board’s adoption of the Action Plan for the Russian River Pathogen TMDL as an amendment to the Basin Plan.
+A public workshop and hearing before the State Water Board were held in 2020 resulting in the Board’s adoption of the 2018 Integrated Report, which excluded consideration of impairment listings for the Russian River watershed.
+A reanalysis of fecal indicator bacteria and microbial source tracking data conducted by Regional Water Board staff in 2020, is the basis for this 2021 Update, including revisions to the TMDL Action Plan adopted by the Regional Water Board in 2019.
+A public workshop and hearing before the Regional Water Board will be held in 2021 to consider re-adoption of the TMDL Action Plan, including revisions.

 Table 14.1 Stakeholder and Public Meetings for the Russian River Watershed Pathogen TMDL and Action Plan